 The new qualifications are being rolled out from September 2020.
 In preparation for this we are piloting industry placements for our current level 3 students.
 The placements will give students the opportunity to develop their skills, knowledge and behaviour in a real working environment, helping to prepare them for further study or paid work.

 It’s simple to become an industrial placement employer.
-All you need to do is contact us on 0116 224 2240 or complete our industrial placement enquiry form and you will be put in touch with one our dedicated team who will support you through the process.
+All you need to do is contact us on 0116 224 2240 and ask for our Employability Manager – Gemma Jackson – or complete our industrial placement enquiry form.

 What are the benefits of offering an industrial placement?

 Students on industrial placements are studying at level 3 – which is the same as A level.
 They bring with them enthusiasm, good subject knowledge and skills to support your business.

 - Flexibility: take placement students to fit your business.
 Placements can be one or two days a week throughout the year; short blocks, one or two weeks at a time; medium blocks, a month at a time; longer blocks, a month or longer at a time; or any other way which fits your business needs.

 - Develop staff management and supervisory skills: supervising or managing placement students can help to develop your employees’ leadership skills, boosting job satisfaction and retention.